-In a domestic relations adjudication case, a judge in charge of domestic relations cases makes a determination based on the documents submitted upon the filing of the petition, the investigation results of the family court probation officer, and the results of the hearing he/she has held.
+In a domestic relations adjudication case, a judge in charge of domestic relations cases makes a determination based on the documents submitted upon the filing of the petition, the results of the investigation conducted by the family court investigating officer, and the results of the hearing he/she has held.
 In this process, the judge may have a counselor attend the adjudication proceedings and hear the counselor's opinion for reference.